We all want to feel safe at home.

-Install 1-inch deadbolt locks on all of your exterior doors and be sure to lock everyone of your doors before going to bed or before leaving your home to go outside.
+Install 1-inch deadbolt locks on all of your exterior doors and be sure to lock every one of your doors before going to bed or when leaving your home to go outside.

 You can even check on your door locks via Smartphone for additional security.

-Don’t Leave Spare Keys Lying Around in Obvious Areas
+2) Don’t Leave Spare Keys Lying Around In Obvious Areas

-By now, crooks and thieves are already aware of obvious spare key locations, like under the carpet, behind the flowerpot or any other place that’s close to your house’s entrance.
-Think of the most inconspicuous location that only you would know of or give your spare set to a neighbor whom you can really depend on.
+Crooks and thieves are fully aware of obvious spare key locations, like under the welcome mat, behind the flowerpot or any other place that’s close to the entrance.
+Think of the most inconspicuous location that only you would know of or give your spare set to a neighbor on whom you can really depend.

 This may be an obvious one, but it’s always better to be safe than sorry.
 Even if (in the very likeliest possibility) it is someone you know and expect, never hesitate to confirm their presence through your house door’s peephole.

 There are a number of digital peepholes that you may want to consider.
-They have a distinct advantage over regular ones because you can often see who’s at your front door via an app or alert on your Smartphone.
+They have a distinct advantage over regular ones, because you can often see who is at your front door via an app or alert on your smartphone.
 Many of them also detect motion and record a short video or picture for your records.

-Installing drapes and blinds are an excellent tactic to shield all of your expensive items and equipment from the gaze of potential crooks.
+Installing drapes and blinds is an excellent tactic to shield all of your expensive items and equipment from the gaze of potential crooks.
 This is especially useful at night times.

-Don’t Leave Notes on the Door When You’re Out
+6) Don’t Leave Notes On The Door When You’re Out

 Whether you’ve gone on a holiday, fishing or even grocery shopping, leaving a note behind opens up the possibility for theft without you knowing about it.
 Therefore, it would be for the better not to leave behind any notes.

-Store your Valuables in a Safety Deposit Box or Safe
+7) Store Your Valuables In A Safety Deposit Box Or Safe

 Use a pipe or a metal bar and set it in the middle bottom track of your glass patio door slide.
 Ensure that the length of the pipe or the bar is the same length as the track.
 Additional security measures include installing a glass break sensor, which alerts when or if your glass door or windows have been shattered.